tucunduva/ardour3-floss-tutorial/_posts/2014-04-20-how-to-contribute.md

 * Submitting an issue is the easiest way to contribute: you just post your suggestion or idea and I'll review and fix the issue as appropriate.

 * If you have a little more experience with GitHub (or are willing to learn it), you can do more than just submitting issues.
-For example, you could edit the page yourself and propose the change ("pull request") to be included in the tutorial ("merged").
+For example, you could edit the page yourself and propose the change ("pull request") to be included in the tutorial ("merge").

-## Editing pages on your browser
+## Editing pages in your browser

 Another good way of proposing changes (like fixing a typo or a link) is to edit a post directly on the GitHub website.
 All the text lives inside the **_post** folder in the repository (yes, the one starting with an underline character, not just **post**).
 Simply follow these steps: